 At the end of the walk you need to get Arriva Kent and Surrey bus number 53 or 63 from Shamley Green (the stop across the road from the Red Lion pub) to Guildford.
 These go three times an hour until around 7pm Monday to Saturday and hourly after that until 11pm.
 On Sundays the buses are hourly until 11pm.
 Trains from Guildford to Waterloo go every 15 minutes or so and take 40 minutes: be sure to take the fast trains stopping at Woking and Clapham Junction only, not the stopping train via Clandon.

-There is a National Trust-run tea kiosk on the summit of Leith Hill, 4.9km (2.8 miles) into the walk, which is open daily in the summer months and on fine weekend days in winter.
+There is a National Trust-run tea kiosk on the summit of Leith Hill, 4.9km (2.8 miles) into the walk, which is now open daily, year round.

 In Holmbury St Mary, 7.9km (4.9 miles) into the walk, the King's Head (01306 730282) is the most conveniently sited pub but is fairly small and is probably not suitable for groups.
 It has a fairly small menu of pub favourites and a garden.